 All students taking the Behavioral Healthcare Field Experience course are covered by professional liability insurance under the policy held by the College of Behavioral & Community Sciences.
 Any agency may obtain a copy of the liability insurance certificate upon request to the Field Placement Coordinator.

 Once an application has been submitted, the Field Placement Coordinator will contact the students to schedule the appointments to plan the field placements 5-7 months prior to beginning the field experience course.

 During the field planning meeting, the Field Placement Coordinator and Student will work together to identify potential site options based on each student's stated interest.
 The objectives of the placement are primarily that of exposure and observation.
 Therefore, the selected agency will provide a general opportunity to see how programs operate and services are rendered.
 The Field Placement Coordinator will provide the initial linkage between the site and the student, and students are required to follow-up with the selected site to schedule interviews and complete any tasks required by the agency (i.e. background checks, finger printing, completion of agency application, etc.).
 The placement of the student will be through mutual agreement after the student visits the agency and is interviewed by the site supervisor.

 In order to register for the Field Experience course students are required to obtain a permit.
 The field placement coordinator will issue permits after field planning meetings for the semester are complete.
-Students will be issued a permit for the course contingent upon them completing the field planning meeting and submitting their certificate of liability insurance.

 *Students who have MHS 4425 as a required part of their course work are given priority for registering into the course.
 Students who do not have MHS 4425 as a required part of their coursework may be placed on a waiting list and provided a seat on a "space available" basis – this applies to the Behavioral Healthcare ABA & Research Concentrations as well.